Donald Miller Jr.: Early life

 On June 11, 1963, Miller was born outside of Laurel, Maryland.
 His father, Donnie Miller worked in horse racing as a trainer.

 Miller started his experience with horses at the age of five and became a thoroughbred rider at the age of fourteen.
 While growing up with a hearing disability, Miller became partially deaf in one ear and fully deaf in the other ear by the age of sixteen.
 When he was nineteen, Miller had already moved from Laurel to Jessup, Maryland and Columbia, Maryland.

 Career

 Apprentice jockey

 In September 1980, Miller began his horse racing career in Laurel.
 As an apprentice jockey, Miller won his first race in November 1980.
 In 1981, Miller appeared in his first graded stakes races held as Grade III handicaps.
 His best performance in graded races that year was a second-place finish at the Marylander Handicap.

-Throughout the year, Miller won his 100th career race in July 1981.
 During a fall at Laurel in late November 1981, Miller experienced loss of consciousness while also injuring his shoulder and neck.
 A few days later, Miller resumed his racing career in early December 1981 following his accident.
 With 296 wins, Miller was the highest ranked apprentice jockey in 1981 and fourth overall of all jockeys.